Architecture of Algeria: Roman era

-Urban planning

 The Romans built more than 500 towns and cities in what is now Algeria.
 When developing plans for their new cities, Roman engineers most frequently utilized an orthogonal, rectilinear grid plan characterized by a decumanus (east-west oriented street) and cardo (north-south oriented street).
 The two streets were capped with gates as each of their terminals and a forum stood at their intersection.

 The city of Timgad, established by Trajan around 100 AD, is a well preserved example of Roman urban planning in Algeria.
 The city is laid out in an exact square, measuring 1,200 Roman feet on all four sides.
 The city was further subdivided into square city blocks, each with an area of 100 square Roman feet.

-Muslim conquest and early Islamic era
+Early Islamic era

-Islam reached Algeria in the 7th century via the Arab conquest of Northern Africa.
-Islamic conquest brought many of the hallmark features of Muslim cities to Algeria, including the souq as a commercial center, hammam as a social center, and the mosque and accompanying madrasah as a religious center.
+Islam reached Algeria in the 7th century via the Muslim conquest of Northern Africa.
+Islamic conquest brought many of the hallmark features of Muslim cities to Algeria, including the souq as a commercial center, the hammam as a social center, and the mosque and accompanying madrasa as a religious center.
 The city of Algiers, whose old district is known as the Casbah, developed during this era.

 With the introduction of Islam to Algeria, the Algerian city experienced a reconstruction.
 In accordance with the Quran, cities were separated into public space (halal) and a private space reserved for women and families (harīm).
 Residential areas of cities additionally became increasingly segregated into religious quarters.
 As opposed to the exclusionary European ghetto, these quarters provided insular cultural centers for Jewish and Islamic life within the Algerian city.

 After the initial Muslim conquest, the region was controlled by multiple successive dynasties including the Rustamids, the Aghlabids, the Fatimids, and the Zirids.
 The Mosque of Sidi Uqba, in the village of Sidi Okba (near Biskra), is reputedly the oldest Islamic monument in Algeria, as it contains the tomb of Uqba ibn Nafi, dated to 686.
 The mosque itself, a simple hypostyle structure similar to early mosques in Medina, was probably modified and renovated in later periods, including by the Zirids in the 11th century.
 In 790, Idris I, the founder of the Idrisid dynasty, founded the Mosque of Agadir on the site of Roman settlement of Pomeria (later to become Tlemcen), whose remains have been excavated by modern archaeologists.
 The Rustamids established a new capital for themselves at Tahart (near present-day Tiaret), which was occupied seasonally by its semi-nomadic inhabitants.
 It was destroyed by the Fatimids in 909 but its remains were excavated in the 20th century.
 The city was surrounded by a fortified wall interspersed with square towers.
 It contained a hypostyle mosque, a fortified citadel on higher ground, and a palace structure with a large courtyard similar to the design of traditional houses.